Countdown hasn’t cracked it yetMarch 1st, 2017

-Countdown has announced that it will phase out selling cage eggs under its own private egg label by 2022.
-This will improve the lives of around 70,000 hens, but falls short of heeding calls from caring Kiwis for Countdown to go fully cage-free.
+Countdown’s announcement today that it will phase out selling cage eggs under its own private egg label will improve the lives of some hens but falls short of heeding calls from their customers for them to go fully cage-free, a new poll shows.

 Countdown has been encouraged by SAFE and New Zealanders over the last year to stop selling eggs produced in cruel cages.
 Countdown is owned by Australian corporation Woolworths who has already made a cage-free commitment there by 2025, for all eggs sold in-store, after pressure from their customers.

 In New Zealand over three million hens are confined to cages that do not allow the animals to express their normal behaviour with each hen having the living space about the size of an A4 sheet of paper.
 These conditions cause stress and pain, and deprive hens of their most basic behavioural needs.